mrkooll/int-cloud-sre-maksym/rdf/0156-sre-server.md

 * Input validation is performed on all incoming requests to prevent common web vulnerabilities.

+#### Planned Future Enhancements

+In the next version of our application, we plan to evolve our API
+by:

+* Add rate limiting and throttling mechanisms to protest service from abuse.
+* Add more methods to update deployment parameters like updating image version.

 * **Configuration Management**: Discuss how these changes impact existing setups and the upgrade path.

 ### Proto Specification